-The Confirmation program offers students the opportunity to deepen their Jewish knowledge.
-They are encouraged to explore and wrestle with issues, ethics, traditions, texts and theology in a Jewish context that will serve to shape their Jewish identity as young adults.
+Beginning in 8th grade, the Confirmation program offers students the opportunity to deepen their Jewish knowledge, and students are encouraged to explore and wrestle with issues, ethics, traditions, texts and theology that will serve to shape their Jewish identity as young adults.